alexfigliolia/galena/README.md

 /**
  * Update
  *
- * Mutates a unit of state by name.
-This method by default
+ * Mutates the unit of state using the callback provided.
+This method
- * uses internal task batching in order to optimize dispatching
+ * by default uses internal task batching in order to optimize
- * state changes to consumers.
+ * dispatching state changes to consumers.
 This method is the most
  * performant way to mutate state in Galena!
 */
 MyState.update((currentState, initialState) => {